alastairs/mocking-bird/test-doubles/README.md

 To keep things simple (we're focussing on test doubles here, not principles of object orientation), use `double`s and `string`s to represent dates, amounts, etc.

+Test your implementation's interactions using all three of the different test double types.
+Start with Fakes, and pull in a mocking framework only when you feel it will make things easier for you.

 ## FAQ

 ### What are the Test Double types again?